-Chapter 12 Acrodrome Lighting

-11 APRON FLOODLIGHTING

-Introductory Note: Previous apron floodlighting standards called for different illuminance specifications for international and domestic aprons, with higher illuminance specifications for the international aprons.
-With airlines now conducting both domestic and international operations, setting apron floodlighting requirements based on the international or domestic usage is no longer appropriate and can inhibit flexibility of apron usage.
-This section will use aeroplane size as the criterion for illuminance specification.

-ICAO establishes only one apron floodlighting standard.
-However, Australia will retain the two tier system, viz. a higher illuminance standard for aprons intended to serve larger aeroplanes, and a lower illuminance standard for aprons intended to serve only smaller aeroplanes.
-For the purpose of this section, aeroplanes bigger than code 3C are treated as larger aeroplanes.
-Code 3C aeroplanes and aeroplanes smaller than code 3C are treated as smaller aeroplanes.

-An existing floodlighting system on an apron currently used by larger aeroplanes which does not meet the specifications of this section does not need to be replaced until the system is due for replacement, or there is a significant change in the usage of the apron by larger aeroplanes.
+ter 12 Acro drome Lighting 11 APRON FLOODLIGHTING spec. for t pductory Note: Previous apron floodlighting standards called for different illuminance ifications for international and domestic aprons, with higher illuminance specifications he international aprons.
+With airlines now conducting both domestic and international ations, setting apron floodlighting requirements based on the international or domestic e is no longer appropriate and can inhibit flexibility of apron usage.
+This section will use plane size as the criterion for illuminance specification. two aero aero largo O establishes only one apron floodlighting standard.
+However, Australia will retain the tier system, viz. a higher illuminance standard for aprons intended to serve larger planes, and a lower illuminance standard for aprons intended to serve only smaller planes.
+For the purpose of this section, aeroplanes bigger than code 3C are treated as er aeroplanes.
+Code 3C aeroplanes and aeroplanes smaller than code 3C are treated as the aeroplanes. not i for xisting floodlighting system on an apron currently used by larger aeroplanes which does neet the specifications of this section does not need to be replaced until the system is due replacement, or there is a significant change in the usage of the apron by larger planes.